dataviz-sp18/critique-informavorous/Assignment_1.md

 coded within each bar, and total staff hours worked within each biweekly period can be read off of the total height of each bar.
-The color scheme is chosen to provide contrast that is easy to distinguish without being exessively vivid, and the bars are divided with thin white lines to further enhance the segmentation.
+The color scheme is chosen to provide contrast that is easy to distinguish without being excessively vivid, and the bars are divided with thin white lines to further enhance the segmentation.
 Although the graph displays time series data, for which lines are often preferable to clearly show change over time, in this case the bars enable a view of both total hours as